mielk132/jadraas_needles_humus/README.md

 #other categories not essential for analyses: primary_lifestyle_phylum, Decay_type, Decay_Lifestyle
 #guild_notes = literature or sequence references used to determine lifestyle, white rot capacity and guild
 #reference = UNITE Species Hypothesis (1.5%)

+#raw data PRJNA834027 in the Sequence Read Archive at NCBI